intelsdi-x/snap-plugin-collector-node-manager/README.md

 ### Installation
 #### Download Intel Node Manager plugin binary:
-You can get the pre-built binaries for your OS and architecture at snap's [Github Releases](https://github.com/intelsdi-x/snap/releases) page.
+You can get the pre-built binaries for your OS and architecture at plugin's [Github Releases](releases) page.

 #### To build the plugin binary:
 Fork https://github.com/intelsdi-x/snap-plugin-collector-node-manager

 Clone repo into `$GOPATH/src/github/intelsdi-x/`:
 ```
 $ git clone https://github.com/<yourGithubID>/snap-plugin-collector-node-manager